-1.7 Reference Architecture
+1.6 Reference Architecture

-The DPoE reference architecture identifies the elements that a DPoE Network minimally requires to illustrate and communicate the physical hardware and logical software interfaces between the functional subsystems of the DPoE architecture.
-The principal elements in the architecture are the DPoE System that resides in the operator network, and the DPoE ONU which may be an off the shelf EPON ONU, EPON SFP-ONU, or an EPON ONU with additional subsystems.
+The DPoE reference architecture shown in Figure 1 identifies the elements that a DPoE Network minimally requires to illustrate and communicate the physical hardware and logical software interfaces between the functional subsystems of the DPoE architecture.
+The principal elements in the architecture are the DPoE System that resides in the headend or hub site, and the DPoE ONU (D-ONU) which may be an off-the-shelf EPON ONU, EPON SFP-ONU, or an EPON ONU with additional subsystems.
 The remaining elements in the architecture are existing servers and systems in the operator's network.
-All of the server elements have connectivity through an IP (TCP/IP) network.
-Transport of bearer traffic, and (in some cases) Layer 2 OAM signaling is available through either IP or Layer 2 Ethernet-based Network Interfaces.
+All the server elements have connectivity through an IP (TCP/IP) network.
+Transport of bearer traffic, and (in some cases) Layer 2 OAM Protocol Data Units (PDUs) are available through either IP or Layer 2 Ethernet-based Network Interfaces.

-Figure 1 - DPoE Reference Architecture
+Figure 1 - DPoEv2.0 Reference Architecture

-1.8 DPoE Interfaces and Reference Points
+1.7 DPoE Interfaces and Reference Points

-The DPoE interfaces and reference points provide a basis for the description and enumeration of DPoE specifications for the DPoE architecture.
+The DPoE interfaces and reference points shown in Figure 2 provide a basis for the description and enumeration of DPoE specifications for the DPoE architecture.
 Each interface or reference point indicates a point between separate subsystems.
 The reference points have protocols that run across them, or have a common format of bearer traffic (with no signaling protocol).
-All of the interfaces are bi-directional interfaces that support two-way communications.
+All the interfaces are bi-directional interfaces that support two-way communications.
 The protocols in DPoE specifications operate within different layers based on the [802.3], [802.1], IETF, MEF, and CableLabs specifications.
-The C reference points are uni-directional for upstream (C_0) or downstream (C_0) classification, respectively.
+The C reference points are uni-directional for upstream (C_0) or downstream (C_s) classification, respectively.

-Figure 2 - DPoE Interfaces and Reference Points
+Figure 2 - DPoEv2.0 Interfaces and Reference Points